 I grew up an hour and a half south of St. Louis near Farmington and have lived in Missouri my whole life.
 I studied cell and molecular biology at Missouri State University and graduated in 2014.
 I am the clinical research study assistant for the Dosenbach Lab.
 I work directly with recruiting, screening, scheduling, and enrolling study participants.
 I also run the MRI scanner, administer cognitive and behavioral assessments and analyze imaging and behavioral data for ongoing research studies.
 My favorite part of my job is meeting and working with our amazing research participants who let us study their brains.
 In my free time, I love exploring local restaurants, seeing my favorite bands play live, and rescuing and fostering homeless dogs through Gateway Pet Guardians.

 I grew up in Silver Spring, MD outside of Washington D.C.
 I got my B.S. in Natural and Social Science with a secondary emphasis in Spanish from Juniata College and moved to St. Louis in 2007 to get my doctorate in Occupational Therapy.
 I have been practicing as a pediatric OT since 2010 through WashU and my private practice, My Little Sunshine Pediatric Therapy LLC.
-I started in Nico’s labworking with Nico as an OT in 2014.
-In 2015 I, and transitioned to mentee in 2015 as part of the Rehabilitation and Participation Science PhD program.
+I started in Nico’s lab working with Nico as an OT in 2014.
+In 2015, I transitioned to mentee as part of the Rehabilitation and Participation Science PhD program.
 Outside of work/school, I spend my time working to increase diversity and promote inclusion in the allied health professions through the Coalition of OT Advocates for Diversity and painting my home different colors.

 I’ve lived in St. Louis most of my life.
 For college, I attended Washington University.
 I graduated in 2003 with a double major in Biomedical and Electrical Engineering and immediately afterwards joined the WashU Neuroimaging Laboratories (NIL).
 I enjoy solving difficult engineering challenges, Cardinals baseball, Star Wars and my three children.